gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week2.md

 4. Fully revise all of Ian Chai's notes for Week 2 to learn about different countries' legal systems
 5. Add portion on Bills here
 6. Synthesize and combine the sources of law headers and legal institutions portion of these notes
+7. Look through and understand the life cycle of a law, refactor

 ---